biblenerd/awesome-bible-developer-resources/README.md

 ## Biblical Corpora

-*Biblical corpora (i.e., bible translations and primary source texts) in various formats.*
+*Biblical corpora (i.e., bible translations and primary source texts) and related resources available for **download and offline use** in various formats.*

 ### Hebrew